Disabling the SAT

 Disability Rights Advocates argued that the flagging of SAT scores violated the rights of students with disabilities by identifying them as disabled, stigmatizing them, and leading many to avoid using accommodations to which they are entitled.
 Accommodations like extended time, they believe, are necessary to equalize the testing experience for disabled and nondisabled students and thus make the scores of disabled students more valid.
 In 2002, to avert further litigation, the College Board acted on the expert panel’s recommendation to end the practice of flagging scores.
 (Two weeks later, the other major college-admissions testing program, the ACT, adopted the same policy.)
 As of October 1, 2003, the Board will no longer note “Nonstandard Administration” on the scores of any students who take the SAT with extended time.

 This decision will have an immediate impact on students with disabilities who take the SAT with accommodations, presently 2 percent of the two million students who take the SAT each year.
 Extended time, the only accommodation flagged by the SAT, is by far the most widely used accommodation, received by nearly all students who obtain accommodations.
 It is the only accommodation that nearly every test-taker would take advantage of if possible (unlike, say, the exams with larger print that are given to visually impaired students).
 Since 1976, the population of students designated as having a “specific learning disability” has grown 300 percent; learning-disabled students now compose 50 percent of the special-education population.
 In turn, since 1987, the number of students taking the SAT with accommodations has grown by more than 300 percent, compared with an 18 percent increase in the test-taking population as a whole (according to an analysis of annual reports from ETS.
-See sidebar by Samuel Abrams on page 40).
+See sidebar by Samuel Abrams).
 Once the alleged “stigma” of flagging is removed, this trend can be expected to continue-and perhaps increase significantly.

 The College Board had three better options than the one it chose.
 All would protect both the SAT’s validity and students’ rights to confidentiality regarding their disabilities.